benmccann/jenkins-saml-plugin/doc/TROUBLESHOOTING.md

     * org.jenkinsci.plugins.saml - FINEST
     * org.pac4j - FINE

+**If you have configured the Jenkins proxy setting, and you do not want to use the proxy to connect to your IdP you have to add your IdP to no-proxy hosts**

 **IdP Metadata**

 The IdP metadata should looks like this one, the main data are the `entityID`, `IDPSSODescriptor` section, and `SingleSignOnService` the three sections are needed.